ehmatthes/pcc_2e/beyond_pcc/finding_employment/building_portfolio.md

 # Building a portfolio
 {: .no_toc }

-When you're applyihng for your first programming job, employers want to know that you can use code to solve real-world problems.
+When you're applying for your first programming job, employers want to know that you can use code to solve real-world problems.
 Most won't be satisfied that you've simply learned the syntax of a language.
 One of the clearest ways to demonstrate that you've moved beyond learning syntax is to build a portfolio that shows your skills, knowledge, and experience.
 Even if an employer doesn't look at your portfolio, you will have benefited from the process of putting it together.

 *
 {:toc}